samsuh/2026-journal/README.md

 ### ThreeJS
 I started revisiting the threejs course.
 It's interesting to see it again after a while from a different context.
 Instead of coming at it from the react and devops side, coming at it from a creative side is refreshing.

+## Random thoughts
+There's value in having unstructured time wherein i can pursue anything I find valuable, and dedicate myself to whatever topic interests me, free of the external pressures of normal societal expectations.

 ## 2/14/26 - Saturday
 Realized i spend too much time perpetually online.
 Thought about implementing 'unplugged' time for specific allotments.